Monument Project

 The Monuments

-The first three statues honoring pioneering women from Western New York will be placed at Old Erie County Hall, 92 Franklin Street, Buffalo.
+Three statues honoring pioneering women from Western New York are located at Old Erie County Hall, 92 Franklin Street, Buffalo (see map below).
 These women trailblazers were leaders in their communities as well as the nation—their inspiring lives deserve to be celebrated.

 LOUISE BLANCHARD BETHUNE, FAIA